heroku/function-migration/MIGRATION.md

    For more info, see [Generate a Self-Signed Certificate](https://help.salesforce.com/s/articleView?id=sf.security_keys_creating.htm&type=5) and [Create a Private Key and Self-Signed Digital Certificate](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth_key_and_cert.htm).
 2. Create an internal JWT-based Connected App used by the proxy to validate function callers.
     1. On the **App Manager** page, click on **New Connected App**.
-    2. Fill in Connected App required fields, eg name as the name of the function (eg, for accompanying example function, "Java Function") for single-function use or "Functions Authentication" when used for all or multiple functions.
+    2. Fill in Connected App required fields, for example name as the name of the function (eg, for accompanying example function, "Java Function") for single-function use or "Functions Authentication" when used for all or multiple functions.
     2. Select **Use Digital Signatures** and upload the certificate file (.crt) created in step 1.
     3. The Connected App should have the following scopes:
         - **Manage user data via APIs** - used to proxy to access Salesforce APIs